 School clubs and extracurricular activities, while they have changed dramatically over the years, are still one of the most exciting parts for any high school student.
-Your mentee has completed their freshman year and has possibly explored all their is to offer on campus, including our academic fellowship, and will possibly be joining sports teams, band and other special-interest groups.
+Your mentee has completed their freshman year and has possibly explored all there is to offer on campus, including our academic fellowship, and will possibly be joining sports teams, band and other special-interest groups.
 When possible, join your student at any of their performances or competitions and be a cheerleader for their interests!
 It’s a fun way of getting to know the non-academic side of them and helps them feel connected to you.

 It’s not necessary for you to get acquainted with them, but knowing a little about your student’s support network can assist in building your mentoring relationship, for sure!
-Their Coach, Guidance Counselor, Academic Adviser, Clergy and of course, their parent(s), all play an incredibly vital role in the success of their scholastic years.
-Adding a Mentor ignites the candle on the beautifully iced cake!
+Their favorite teachers, coach, guidance counselor, family’s clergy and of course, their parent(s), all play an incredibly vital role in the success of their scholastic years.
+Adding a mentor ignites the candle on the beautifully iced cake!

 As such you can encourage your mentee to craft a script of their college-bound plans so they can inform each person of their goals.
 Here are some ways to create positive discussion around the subject:

 Practicing the SAT to Create a Long-Term Study Plan

 Your mentee will take the PSAT this semester and this will determine their tutoring focus during our weekly PTC study sessions.
 The following testing dates and free practice quizzes are available to the students, but we ask that our mentors do not engage in tutoring as it can hinder the work our professional academic advisers who are trained in SAT/ACT preparation methods.
 You can help them create healthy study habits and encourage their progress!

 Taking the PERT to determine Dual Enrollment Eligibility